juju/docs/src/en/reference-hook-tools.md

-For some charms you may wish to overwrite the `private-address` setting, for example if you're writing a charm that serves as a proxy for some external service.
+For some charms you may wish to overwrite the `private-address` setting, for example if you're writing a charm that serves as a proxy for some external application.
 It is rarely a good idea to _remove_ that key though, as most charms expect that value to exist unconditionally and may fail if it is not present.